getfetcher/getfetcher.github.io/_posts/2014-01-01-the-fetcher-manual.markdown

 *Thank You* notes may be sent one time per person per event.

 Whether a draft has been sent can be seen by clicking the eye at the top of the page.
 If you have already sent a Save-the-Date, Invite or Thank you to a guest for an event **the system will stop you from doing it twice** *(we’ve all been there :)*
+Don't forget to paste and save the appropriate signature into your emails; whether that's your evergreen signature or customized info for your event.

 ***Here’s where it gets interesting….***